BYD Sealion 5 Review 2026

 BYD Sealion 5 At A Glance

 With its BYD Sealion 5, this Chinese brand faces its toughest test yet as it takes on a multitude of popular family-sized SUVs.
 Can it possibly compete with some of the most popular cars on sale in the UK?
-We'll find out for sure once we've driven it — for now read our BYD Sealion 5 DM-i preview for everything you need to know.
+It helps that it undercuts them on price, but in some ways this is a case of 'you get what you pay for' car.
+We explain all in our full BYD Sealion 5 DM-i review.

 That's the all-electric BYD Sealion 7, but the Sealion 5 is only going to be sold as a plug-in hybrid — or DM-i, for Dual Mode Intelligent, in BYD-speak.
 An electric version is sold in China but it remains to be seen if that will also make its way here.